lucasdiedrich/node-freeipa/readme.md

 ## Usage

-First of all import the module and configure it, the user and password are needed to autheticate to the API.
+First of all import the module and configure it, the user and password are needed to authenticate to the API.
 ```js
 const ipa = require('node-freeipa')